tm2space/yamcs-mqtt/README.md

 ## Testing

 This repository can be used for a quick test - it conatains a Yamcs with two instnaces (one using packets the other using frames) and a simulator playing and accepting CCSDS packets and frames.
+The simulator sends packets into raw format (the mqtt payload is the packet) and the frames in json format as used by the LeafSpace ground stations.

 ### Prerequisites